 Joey joined the firm in August 2019 as a paralegal, and accredited as a Senior Caseworker in December of the same year.
-He graduated from the London School of Economics and Political Science with a First Class Honours in BSc Government in June 2016, and is dedicated to making legal advice accessible to those it impacts on the most.
+He graduated from the London School of Economics and Political Science with a First Class Honours in BSc Government in June 2016, and in September 2021 began training as a Solicitor Apprentice with the University of Law.

 Joey’s interest in immigration law developed whilst working at the UK Lesbian and Gay Immigration Group, where his exposure to the discrimination directed towards members of his own community motivated him to begin a career in law.